Proper actions on topological groups: Applications to quotient spaces: Preliminaries

 It turns out that each tubular set with a compact slicing subgroup is a twisted product.
 The tubular neighborhood $G(S)$ is $G$-homeomorphic to the twisted product $G\times_K S$; namely the map $\xi:G\times_K S\to G(S)$ defined by $\xi([g, s])=gs$ is a $G$-homeomorphism (see \cite[Ch.
 II, Theorem 4.2]{br:72}).
 In what follows we will use this fact without a specific reference.

-One of the most powerful results in the theory of topological transformation groups states (see \cite[Proposition~ 2.3.1]{pal:61}) that, if $X$ is a proper $G$-space with $G$ a Lie group, then for any point $x\in X$, there exists a $G_x$-slice $S$ in $X$ such that $x\in S$.
-In general, when $G$ is not a Lie group, it is no longer true that a slice exists at each point of $X$ (see \cite{ant:94}).
-Generalizing the case of Lie group actions, in {\cite{ant:05} the following approximate version of Palais' Slice Theorem~\cite[Proposition 2.3.1]{pal:61} for non-Lie group actions was proved, which plays a key role in the proof of Theorem~\ref{T:13}:
+One of the most powerful results in the theory of topological transformation groups is Palais' slice theorem~\cite[Proposition 2.3.1]{pal:61} which states that, if $X$ is a proper $G$-space with $G$ a Lie group, then for any point $x\in X$, there exists a $G_x$-slice $S$ in $X$ such that $x\in S$.
+In general, when $G$ is not a Lie group, it is no longer true that a $G_x$-slice exists at each point of $X$ (see \cite{ant:94}).
+Generalizing the case of Lie group actions, in \cite{ab:78} and \cite{ant:05} (see also \cite{ant:94} for the case of compact non-Lie group actions), approximate versions of Palais' slice theorem for non-Lie group actions were proved.
+Below, in the proof of Theorem~\ref{T:13}, we shall need the following global slice theorem established by H.~Abels~ \cite[Main Theorem]{ab:74}:

-\begin{theorem}[Approximate Slice Theorem~\cite{ant:05}] Let $G$ be a locally compact group, $X$ a proper $G$-space and $x\in X$.
-Then for any neighborhood $O$ of $x$ in $X$, there exist a compact large subgroup $K\subset G$ with $G_x\subset K$, and a $K$-slice $S$ such that $x\in S\subset O$. \end{theorem} Thus, every proper $G$-space is covered by invariant open subsets each of which is a twisted product.

-Note that for $G$ a compact group this theorem was proved in \cite{ant:94}.
-A version of it, without requiring $K$ to be a large subgroup, was obtained in \cite{ab:78}.

-We recall that here a closed subgroup $H\subset G$ is called {\it large}, if there exists a closed normal subgroup $N\subset G$ such that $N\subset H$ and $G/N$ is a Lie group.